 Memory is where Kindroid pulls significantly ahead of Character.AI for long-form work.
 Kindroid maintains persistent memory across sessions, meaning it knows your narrative history, your established world details, and what you’ve built together over weeks.
 You can also set custom memory anchors, flagging specific plot events or character facts that the app should always retain.
 For writers working on extended projects, that continuity is the feature that matters most.

-The C safety rating (40/100) is genuinely better than most apps in this category.
+The B- safety rating (50/100) is genuinely better than most apps in this category.
 Privacy practices are more transparent than Character.AI’s, age verification is stronger, and the platform’s crisis response protocols are documented and functional.
-Kindroid isn’t a perfect safety story, but it’s the safest option among the apps with deep creative writing capabilities.
+Kindroid isn’t a perfect safety story, but it’s among the safer options with deep creative writing capabilities.

-- Safety: C (40/100, Yellow tier).
+- Safety: B- (50/100, Yellow tier).
 More transparent data handling and stronger age verification than Character.AI or Nomi AI.

 - Experience: Fair (60/100).
 Strong narrative control and persona depth.
 The app rewards writers who invest time in setup.